inancdericioglu/inancdericioglu.github.io/_posts/2018-6-1-Intro_Neural_Networks.md

 <img src="/assets/intro_nn/rainbow_classes.png" alt="Rainbow colors." width="500" >
 </p>

 Say, we are given the rainbow above as training data and this corresponding, discrete list of color classes.
-We want to create a model that will correctlty classify all of these given colors *and* which will be able to classify any new colors that we may see into one of these classes.
+We want to create a model that will correctly classify all of these given colors *and* which will be able to classify any new colors that we may see into one of these classes.

 I’m going to start by looking at a smaller set of colors, as an example, red, blue, and purple.